-When you create a new account in CloudCheckr, you must enter in your cloud provider credentials to ensure CloudCheckr can ingest your data.
+When you create a new account in CloudCheckr, you must provide your cloud provider credentials to ensure CloudCheckr can take in your data.

 This procedure shows you how to use CloudFormation to create an IAM role that will streamline the AWS credential creation process and ensure your AWS permissions always stay up-to-date.

 - Log into your AWS Management Console.

 - From the left navigation pane in Cloudcheckr, select Account Settings > AWS Credentials.

 - Modify the stack name if needed—keeping the length of the stack name as short as possible.

 The stack name gets appended to the Role ARN value used later in this procedure, and that value cannot exceed 64 characters.

 - In the External ID text field, paste the external ID that you copied from CloudCheckr, and click Next.

 - Modify the fields as needed and click Next.

 - Select the I Acknowledge that AWS CloudFormation might create IAM resources check box and click Create.